nixos-asia/website/en/hm-tutorial.md

 ## Smart Environments (Direnv)

-[Direnv](https://direnv.net/) loads environment variables automatically when you `cd` into directories.
+[[direnv|Direnv]] loads environment variables automatically when you `cd` into directories.
+This is essential for Nix-based development.

+Add to `home.nix`:

 ```nix
   programs.direnv = {